ciaranmcnulty/ciaranmcnulty.com/2022-05-12-multiple-build-contexts.md

+---
-# Building container images using Multiple Build Contexts and Dockerfiles
+title: Building container images using Multiple Build Contexts and Dockerfiles
+---

 Dockerfile 1.4 has a new feature, 'multiple build contexts', and I've already found a few interesting use cases for it.

 There are plenty of write-ups about the details of this feature, including [this excellent one by Tonis Tiigi](https://www.docker.com/blog/dockerfiles-now-support-multiple-build-contexts/) so the main aim of this article is to show some cool stuff you can do with it.

-## What are Multiple Build Contexts?
+# What are Multiple Build Contexts?

 To get files into an image, we can: